Totchtawan Sripan

-Totchtawan Sripan (ธชตวัน ศรีปาน; born as Tawan Sripan on 13 December 1971) is a Thai professional football manager and former attacking midfielder.
-Serving Thailand from 1992 to 2009, he is currently the head coach of Thai League 1 club Bangkok United.
+Totchtawan Sripan (ธชตวัน ศรีปาน; born as Tawan Sripan on 13 December 1971) is a Thai professional football manager and former attacking midfielder who is currently the head coach of Thai League 1 club Bangkok United.
+He prominently represented the Thailand during an international career spanning from 1992 to 2009.

 Playing career

 Tawan's talent was first discovered by national team coach Chatchai Paholpat, who gave him his senior international debut against Bangladesh in the first round of 1994 World Cup qualification.
 He went on to make 109 more appearances for Thailand, scoring 19 goals, playing at two AFC Asian Cups – the latter as captain and on home soil – and gathering numerous accolades.

 In 1995, Chatchai led Tawan to his former club Bangkok Bank.
 Tawan stayed there for two years before spending five more at the Sembawang Rangers, where he partnered fellow Thais Thawatchai Damrong-Ongtrakul, Bamrung Boonprom, Niweat Siriwong and Teerasak Po-on.
 All of them gradually left Singapore seeing the Stallions' lack of success, with Tawan going to a Hoàng Anh Gia Lai side under Arjhan Srong-ngamsub's tutelage and spearheaded by Kiatisuk Senamuang and Dusit Chalermsan.

 Tawan returned to Thailand once his contract expired in 2007 and retired two years later, having guided BEC Tero Sasana to two consecutive third-place finishes in the Thai Premier League (2007 and 2008).

 As a player, Tawan was left-footed and known for his playmaking and set-piece ability.
 One of his most memorable goals was a free kick against the Netherlands in 2007.
 He changed his name to Totchtawan in 2010.